 If it still doesn't work after this, it can't hurt to go to scroll.com and make sure you're logged in, since sometimes your login can get lost while tweaking these settings.

-If you've chosen "Block all third party cookies" as part of a "Custom" content blocking setting OR if you're running a Firefox nightly build, you need to allow static.scroll.com and connect.scroll.com under "Manage Permissions," which appears under "Cookies and Site Data" in the content blocking settings.
+If you've chosen "Block all third party cookies" as part of a "Custom" content blocking setting OR if you're running a Firefox nightly build, you need to allow static.scroll.com and connect.scroll.com under "Manage Exceptions," which appears under "Cookies and Site Data" in the content blocking settings.

 If you have "block all cookies" enabled in Safari, you will need to enable cookies or Scroll will not work.